toolbox-team/reddit-moderator-toolbox/CONTRIBUTING.md

 ## Testing on Firefox (Developer or Nightly Editions)

-- Go to `about:debugging`.
+- Go to `about:addons`.
-- Click the "Load Temporary Add-on" button.
+- Click the gear button.
+- Click "Install Add-On From File...".
 - Load the `/build/toolbox_v<version>_firefox.zip` file.